wamp-proto/wamp-xbr/docs/dev/channels.rst

 microtransactions, and offchain.
 The creation of the payment channel is asynchronously: the market maker is watching the global blockchain filtering for events relevant to the market managed by the maker.
-When a request to open a payment channel is recognized by the market maker, it will check the provider for sufficient security despoit covering the requested amount, and if all is fine, create a new payment channel and store the contract address for the channel request ID, so the data provider can retrieve it.
+When a request to open a payment channel is recognized by the market maker, it will check the provider for sufficient security despite covering the requested amount, and if all is fine, create a new payment channel and store the contract address for the channel request ID, so the data provider can retrieve it.

 Request a paying channel in JavaScript